 - Block schedules.
 As a year-round schedule with five quarters, students have the opportunity to catch up on credits, get ahead, or integrate more electives into their schedules.
 Classes meet for half days to make room for group therapy, therapy appointments, and study halls to help students work on their personal and academic goals.
 As classes meet four days a week, students have Fridays off to participate in recreational activities in the community.

 Solstice RTC Can Help

-Solstice West RTC is a residential treatment program for young girls ages 14-18 who struggle with issues such as anxiety, depression, trauma, and/or relationship struggles.
-This program provides three types of therapy: individual, group, and family therapy to allow girls to explore themselves in a variety of ways.
-Through groups on various topics, girls learn to become more aware of their emotions and to express them appropriately to others.
-Solstice Residential Treatment Center is dedicated to teaching young women how to incorporate healthy habits into their lives.
+Solstice West is a residential treatment program for young girls and assigned female at birth ages 14-18 who struggle with issues such as anxiety, depression, trauma, and/or relationship struggles.
+This program provides three types of therapy: individual, group, and family therapy to allow girls and assigned female at birth to explore themselves in a variety of ways.
+Through groups on various topics, girls and assigned female at birth learn to become more aware of their emotions and to express them appropriately to others.
 Students will leave with the skills they need to transition into the world feeling confident, happy, and able to manage their emotions.